GET A CALL BACK

 Both the principal and interest included in the maturity amount are tax-free.

-Effectively managing a PPF account involves understanding the rules and strategically planning withdrawals and extensions.
+Effectively managing a PPF Account involves understanding the rules and carefully planning withdrawals and extensions.

 Tips